Jesus Comes to Jerusalem as King

 “Hosanna in the highest heaven!”

-11Jesus entered Jerusalem and went into the temple courts.
-He looked around at everything, but since it was already late, he went out to Bethany with the Twelve.
+11Jesus entered Jerusalem and went into the temple courtyard.
+He looked around at everything.
+But it was already late.
+So he went out to Bethany with the 12 disciples.

-18The chief priests and the teachers of the law heard this and began looking for a way to kill him, for they feared him, because the whole crowd was amazed at his teaching.
+18The chief priests and the teachers of the law heard about this.
+They began looking for a way to kill Jesus.
+They were afraid of him, because the whole crowd was amazed at his teaching.

-19When evening came, Jesus and his disciples went out of the city.
+19When evening came, Jesus and his disciples left the city.

-22“Have faith in God,” Jesus answered.
-23“Truly I tell you, if anyone says to this mountain, ‘Go, throw yourself into the sea,’ and does not doubt in their heart but believes that what they say will happen, it will be done for them.
-24Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.
-25And when you stand praying, if you hold anything against anyone, forgive them, so that your Father in heaven may forgive you your sins.”
+22“Have faith in God,” Jesus said.
+23“What I’m about to tell you is true.
+Suppose someone says to this mountain, ‘Go and throw yourself into the sea.’
+They must not doubt in their heart.
+They must believe that what they say will happen.
+Then it will be done for them.
+24So I tell you, when you pray for something, believe that you have already received it.
+Then it will be yours.
+25-26And when you stand praying, forgive anyone you have anything against.
+Then your Father in heaven will forgive your sins.”

-31They discussed it among themselves and said, “If we say, ‘From heaven,’ he will ask, ‘Then why didn’t you believe him?’
-32But if we say, ‘Of human origin’ …” (They feared the people, for everyone held that John really was a prophet.)
+31They talked to each other about it.
+They said, “If we say, ‘From heaven,’ he will ask, ‘Then why didn’t you believe him?’
+32But what if we say, ‘From human authority’?”
+They were afraid of the people.
+Everyone believed that John really was a prophet.

 33So they answered Jesus, “We don’t know.”